matt-ball/postman-local/README.md

 Node version 10.12 or higher is required.

-`npm i -g @matt.ball/postman-cli`
+`npm i -g postman-local`

 ## Configuration

-Run `postman setup` within the root directory of your project to setup a Postman CLI config.
+Run `postman setup` within the root directory of your project to setup a Postman Local config.

 See the Postman Learning Center for [details on creating an API key](https://learning.getpostman.com/docs/postman/postman-api/intro-api/).